 All programs are at our customary meeting place, Extraordinary Ventures, unless otherwise noted.
 We meet from 1:30-3:30 every Sunday unless otherwise noted.
-All of our meetings are open to the public.
+All of our meetings are free, and open to the public.
 The months for 2014 below are shown as the most recent first.
 Our programs for 2013 can be viewed here.

 We are celebrating the 4th of July today with a potluck, and comments from members and visitors about what freedom means to them.
 Our congregation is not vegetarian or vegan, nor does it follow any specific dietary program.
 If you are vegetarian, vegan, or have a diet which restricts intake of wheat, gluten, or other food, please do come, and bring a dish to share.
 We do ask that you write down the ingredients in your food contribution so that those on restricted diets can easily determine if they can enjoy your dish.
 Main dishes, side dishes, salads, dessert, or nonalcoholic beverages to share are all appropriate items to bring.
 If you don’t cook, you may bring a prepared item from your favorite foodstore, restaurant, etc.